ashoener/travel-eats/README.md

 ## License

-This project is licensed under the MIT License - see the  [LICENSE] https://github.com/ashoener/travel-eats/blob/main/LICENSE file for details.
+This project is licensed under the MIT License - see the  [LICENSE] (https://github.com/ashoener/travel-eats/blob/main/LICENSE file for details).

 ## Acknowledgments